Jonah Heim Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9 to lead the league.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins have a 3.93 team ERA that ranks eighth among all league pitching staffs.
+- The Twins have a 3.91 team ERA that ranks seventh across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.